adambaskerville/adambaskerville.github.io/_posts/2020-08-19-LangtonsAnt2ElectricBoogaloo.md

 This movement pattern is classed as the `RL` scheme, as the first step involves turning right, whilst the second step involves turning left, alternating the colour each time.
 There are an infinity of possible extensions to this idea; and in this post we will explore the instance of multiple colours from different step patterns.

-By the end we will have a generalised program for any movement pattern, e.g. `LRRL`
+By the end we will have a generalised program for any movement pattern, e.g.  `RRLLRLRLLLRLR`

 # `LRRL` Langton's Ant